How Long Does Carpet Cleaning Take in London?

 how long does carpet cleaning take

-4. Technician Experience and Equipment
+5. Technician Experience

-5. Accessibility and Layout
+8. Accessibility and Layout

 Multi-storey homes or properties with narrow staircases take longer because of the setup and movement between rooms.
 Ground-floor flats or open-plan layouts, on the other hand, are typically quicker to complete.